Huegoxaga/notes/sql/README.md

 HAVING COUNT(*) >= 340
 ```

-- It is like another WHERE clause for grouped columns.
-- Used with GROUP BY
 - Subqueries is a query that has queries inside.
   - the inner query is processed first.
   - Enclose the subquery in parentheses.